National Day of Myanmar

 During World War II.
 Burma was occupied by Japanese forces, who were initially welcomed by many Burmese nationalists as liberators from British colonial rule.
 However, the Japanese occupation soon turned oppressive, and many Burmese people suffered under their rule.

-See also National Day of Bolivia
+See also National Days in May

 In 1945, following Japan’s surrender at the end of World War II, Burma was placed under the temporary control of the British military.
 This led to increased calls for independence from Burmese nationalists, who organized protests and strikes.